Cathodic Protection is a major weapon against corrosion but has some costly disadvantages when trying to protect larger steel assets

 For corrosion to occur, four elements must be present: a host site from which current flows, a destination site where no current flows, a medium capable of conducting current (such as water, concrete, or soil), and a metal path between the host and destination site.

-Electrochemical corrosion of metals is the process by which ions on the surface of a metal are transferred to another substance (a depolarizer, or less active substance or metal).
+Electrochemical corrosion of metals is the process by which ions on the surface of metal are transferred to another substance (a depolarizer, or less active substance or metal).
 Such depolarizers are oxygen, acids, or cations of more passive metals.

 What Is Cathodic Protection Used For?

-Cathodic protection is often used to protect steel from corrosion.
+A Cathodic system is often used to protect steel from corrosion.
 Corrosion is caused when two dissimilar metals are submerged in an electrolytic substance such as water, soil, or concrete.
 This type of metal conducting path between the two dissimilar metals allows a pathway through which free electrons move from the more active metal (anode) to the less active metal (cathode).
 If free electrons from the anode do not reach active sites on the cathode before the arrival of oxygen, ions at the active sites can then recombine to produce ferrous hydroxide, i.e. rust.

 How Does Cathodic Protection Work?